Legend of the Greasepole: Resurrected

 The Resurrection

-Claude and I talk through what it would take to bring the game back.
-The goal: make it playable on the web again.
-Ideally on phones too.
-No plugins or installs, just… play.
+Yes I’m aware of the irony: our AI passion project being resurrected.. by an AI.
+Claude and I talk through what it would take to bring the game back, ideally playable on the web and phones too.
+No plugins or installs.

 We land on Godot, an open-source game engine that can export to web, Android, and iOS.
 But there were two catches: